 You might wonder what the best Mother’s Day gifts are for the new mom in your life.
 You know her best.
 She may not need another coffee mug, even if it says something cute.
 But I bet she’d love it if you put some thought into what might make a new mom’s life more liveable right now.

 The best gift ideas for new moms on Mother’s Day are things that address the struggles of exhaustion, fear, loneliness, doubt, and anxiety.
 Also, anything that makes her feel pretty.
 Some good ideas are flower subscriptions, spa gift sets, Mani/Pedi gift certificates, a pendant with the baby’s birthstone, a fun t-shirt that advertises new-mom status, paid membership in a new mom’s group, or a class that will teach her everything she needs to know about infants, sleep cycles, and breastfeeding.

 Here are some gifts that will go a long way toward making her feel pampered, pretty, and rested.

 - Bloomsybox is a monthly flower subscription she’s going to love.
 It’s billed automatically and delivers a regular bouquet of beautiful blooms from the best farms worldwide

 - A gift certificate to a local Mani/Pedi is a great gift.
-But in the case going out isn’t an option, an electric foot callus remover is a pedicure tool she can use forever to make her feet baby soft
+But in case going out isn’t an option, an electric foot callus remover is a pedicure tool she can use forever to make her feet baby-soft

 - A beautiful thumbprint or baby-feet pendant she can wear would be a nice gesture and a thoughtful gift idea